jamesbachini/BlockPress/README.md

 ## Concept

-Trust in legacy media is at an all time low, there is a gap in the market for somewhere creators can post content longer than 280 characters that is censorship resistant and dedicated to free speech.
+Trust in legacy media is at an all time low, maybe there is a gap in the market for somewhere creators can post content longer than 280 characters that is censorship resistant and dedicated to free speech.

 Blockpress is somewhere between Wordpress and a React app but the reusable code modules are stored within a smart contract.